 HOW AND WHY DOES VERTIGO OCCUR?

 To understand why vertigo occurs, it is important to understand the mechanics in our body of maintaining balance.

 Inner Ear Structure

-The inner ear comprises the cochlea as our hearing processor, along with three semicircular canals (SCC – lateral-horizontal, anterior-front, and posterior-back), and the otolith organs (utricle and saccule) as our dynamic and static balancing organs respectively.
+The inner ear is made up of the labyrinth.
+The labyrinth comprises the cochlea as our hearing processor, along with three semicircular canals (SCC – lateral-horizontal, anterior-front, and posterior-back), and the vestibule with the otolith organs (utricle and saccule) as our dynamic and static balancing organs respectively.

 The semicircular canals sense angular momentum where the horizontal (or lateral) SCC senses side to side head movement, anterior (or superior) SCC senses nodding motion, and the posterior SCC senses head touching the shoulder movement.
 The cupula is the sensory structure providing spatial orientation and is located inside the dilated part (ampulla) of the semicircular canals.
-The utricle and saccule sense linear acceleration and translational motion.
+The vestibule regulates balance and is the connection between the semicircular canals and the cochlea.
+The vestibule consists of the utricle and saccule that sense linear acceleration and translational motion respectively.
 The otolith organs have a membrane with calcium carbonate stones embedded on it (otoliths- ear stones) which make them especially sensitive to gravity.

 These sense organs of balance in the inner ear sense all kinds of motion and orientation of the body and send those signals via the vestibular nerve to the brainstem where signals from eyes, joints, and muscles are all integrated and checked with learned automatic behaviors in the cerebellum and from memory in the cerebrum of the brain.
 Any disturbance in this wonderful ‘balancing act’ of so many systems coming together to keep us upright and oriented can cause what is commonly known as vertigo.